Richard Hofstadter: Political views

-In the 1940s, Hofstadter cited Beard as "the exciting influence on me."
+In the 1940s, Hofstadter cited Beard as "the exciting influence on me".
 Hofstadter specifically responded to Beard's social-conflict model of U.S. history, which emphasized the struggle among competing economic groups (primarily farmers, Southern slavers, Northern industrialists, and workers) and discounted abstract political rhetoric that rarely translated into action.
 Beard encouraged historians to search for economic belligerents' hidden self-interest and financial goals.

-By the 1950s and 1960s Hofstadter had a strong reputation in liberal circles.
+By the 1950s and 1960s, Hofstadter had a strong reputation in liberal circles.
 Lawrence Cremin wrote that "Hofstadter's central purpose in writing history ... was to reformulate American liberalism so that it might stand more honestly and effectively against attacks from both left and right in a world which had accepted the essential insights of Darwin, Marx, and Freud."
 Alfred Kazin identified his use of parody: "He was a derisive critic and parodist of every American Utopia and its wild prophets, a natural oppositionist to fashion and its satirist, a creature suspended between gloom and fun, between disdain for the expected and mad parody."

-In 2008 conservative commentator George Will called Hofstadter "the iconic public intellectual of liberal condescension," who "dismissed conservatives as victims of character flaws and psychological disorders—a 'paranoid style' of politics rooted in 'status anxiety.' etc. Conservatism rose on a tide of votes cast by people irritated by the liberalism of condescension."
+In 2008, conservative commentator George Will called Hofstadter "the iconic public intellectual of liberal condescension" who "dismissed conservatives as victims of character flaws and psychological disorders—a 'paranoid style' of politics rooted in 'status anxiety.' etc. Conservatism rose on a tide of votes cast by people irritated by the liberalism of condescension."

 Later life

 Angered by the radical politics of the 1960s, and especially by the student occupation and temporary closure of Columbia University in 1968, Hofstadter began to criticize student activist methods.
 His friend David Herbert Donald said, "as a liberal who criticized the liberal tradition from within, he was appalled by the growing radical, even revolutionary, sentiment that he sensed among his colleagues and his students.
 He could never share their simplistic, moralistic approach."
 Brick says he regarded them as "simple-minded, moralistic, ruthless, and destructive."
 Moreover, he was "extremely critical of student tactics, believing that they were based on irrational romantic ideas, rather than sensible plans for achievable change, that they undermined the unique status of the university, as an institutional bastion of free thought, and that they were bound to provoke a political reaction from the right."
 Coates argues that his career saw a steady move from left to right, and that his 1968 Columbia commencement address "represented the completion of his conversion to conservatism".

 Despite strongly disagreeing with their political methods, he invited his radical students to discuss goals and strategy with him.
 He even employed one, Mike Wallace, to collaborate with him on American Violence: A Documentary History (1970); Hofstadter student Eric Foner said the book "utterly contradicted the consensus vision of a nation placidly evolving without serious disagreements."

-Hofstadter planned to write a three-volume history of American society, but at his death had only completed the first volume, America at 1750: A Social Portrait (1971).
+Hofstadter planned to write a three-volume history of American society.
+At his death, he had only completed the first volume, America at 1750: A Social Portrait (1971).